jcrengifoa/monkeyrepo/README.md

 ## Initialization

-Run `npm run packages:build` to install all the dependencies you need to run the monorepo.
+Run `npm i && npm run packages:build` to install all the dependencies you need to run the monorepo and build the packages for the first time.

 ## After Initialization